-ServeRAID Manager is available as a stand-alone program and as an IBM Director extension.
-If a ServeRAID adapter is installed in the server, use ServeRAID Manager to define and configure your disk-array subsystem before you install the operating system.
-For information about using this program, see "Using ServeRAID Manager" on page 70.
+ServeRAID Manager to define and configure your disk-array subsystem before you install the operating system.
+For information about using this program, see "Using ServeRAID Manager" on page 79.

 Using the Configuration/Setup Utility program

 Use the Configuration/Setup Utility program to: